barryclark/jekyll-now/codebreaker_2018/_posts/2018-02-24-CodeBreaker-2018-Task-6.md

 title: NSA Codebreaker 2018, Task 6
 ---

 For task 6, you are asked to find a way to decrypt the victim's encryption key without paying the ransom.
-Below are some of the reason this is possible:<br>
+Below are some of the reasons this is possible:<br>
 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/Task_6/vid_not_checked.png)
 - Escrow contract does not check to see if a victim ID has already been registered<br>
 - Ransom amount is set by the Ransom contract<br>